jupyterlite/jupyterlite/docs/quickstart/using.md

 and the operating system.

-When you visit a JupyterLite website, you can install it as an application by clicking on the `Install` button in search bar:
+When you visit a JupyterLite website, you can install it as an application by clicking on the `Install` button in the address bar:

 ![a screenshot showing how to install the JupyterLite app](https://user-images.githubusercontent.com/591645/228767533-1535da26-7dd3-4223-9b43-62c6e65c4171.png)